Back from Vacation: Plot

-Michael Scott (Steve Carell) returns from his Jamaican vacation rejuvenated, and directs the Party Planning Committee to throw a luau-themed party in the warehouse to accompany the annual inventory.
-When Pam Beesly (Jenna Fischer) notices Jan Levinson (Melora Hardin) in the margins of a photo from Michael's vacation, he admits to the documentary crew that he and Jan went to Jamaica together.
+Michael Scott returns from his Jamaican vacation rejuvenated, and directs the Party Planning Committee to throw a luau-themed party in the warehouse to accompany the annual inventory.
+Pam Beesly informs Michael that Hannah Smoterich-Barr, an employee from the recent merger, had quit while he was away.
+When Pam notices Jan Levinson in the margins of a photo from Michael's vacation, he admits to the documentary crew that he and Jan went to Jamaica together.

-Michael attempts to send another vacation photograph to Todd Packer (David Koechner) as proof of the trip, but mistakenly chooses "Packaging" instead of "Packer" from the address menu, sending the photograph to the entire shipping warehouse, including Darryl Philbin (Craig Robinson), the warehouse supervisor.
+Michael attempts to send another vacation photograph to Todd Packer as proof of the trip, but mistakenly chooses "Packaging" instead of "Packer" from the address menu, sending the photograph to the entire shipping warehouse, including Darryl Philbin, the warehouse supervisor.
 The photo is quickly forwarded throughout the office and beyond.
-Michael enlists Dwight Schrute's (Rainn Wilson) assistance in preventing its spread, but these efforts are largely ineffective.
+Michael enlists Dwight Schrute's assistance in preventing its spread, but these efforts are largely ineffective.

-Karen Filippelli (Rashida Jones) has been upset with Jim Halpert (John Krasinski) because he expressed objections to the prospect of Karen moving into an apartment two blocks from his own.
+Karen Filippelli has been upset with Jim Halpert because he expressed objections to the prospect of Karen moving into an apartment two blocks from his own.
 Pam convinces Jim that he is being unreasonable, and Jim accepts her advice and apologizes to Karen.
 Pam tells the documentary crew that she was glad to help Jim, but is then shown later to be crying in private, secretly in love with him and heartbroken over the fact that he is with Karen instead.
 Dwight walks in on her crying.
 He awkwardly attempts to console her, although he misunderstands: "So, you're PMSing pretty bad, huh?"

 During the luau/inventory, Jan arrives at the office to speak with Michael in private.
 Michael is terrified that Jan is there to confront him over the widely spread photo, but she appears to be unaware of it, instead confessing her attraction to him against all reason and kissing him.